Hundreds of illegal miners holed up in disused shaft in South Africa. Here’s what we know

 The illegal industry often takes place in “horrific conditions” and under the control of organized crime syndicates, Sebei said.

-According to Mathe, the police spokesperson, at least 1,172 illegal miners have so far surfaced voluntarily amid the pressure campaign.
+“We need to transform the sector and decriminalize it.
+If the sector is legalized and made safe, it can hire thousands of people and contribute to the economy of South Africa.
+It can assist in reducing poverty, unemployment, and crime,” he said.

-Mathe also said locals are organizing a community-led attempt to extract the remaining miners, but would be required to indemnify the police first.
+He warned that as long as unemployment and poverty remained rife in the country, “you can’t stop people from going down there (into disused mines) because they will risk their lives to make sure they put food on the table.”

-“Community members are stepping in and demanding to go and rescue these illegal miners themselves.
-We are making them sign indemnity forms as a way of exempting us.
-We have taken them through the dangers and consequences of doing so,” she said.
+Police spokesperson Mathe said locals are organizing a community-led attempt to extract the remaining miners, but would be required to indemnify the police first.

 The-CNN-Wire